Newark Rapper Tsu Surf Gets 5 Years, No Parole, For Leadership Role In Armed, Violent Drug Gang

 Members of the U.S. Marshals Service’s NY NJ Regional Fugitive Task Force seized Cox after he barricaded himself in an associate’s Jersey City home on Wilkinson Avenue on Oct.
 13, 2022.

-A Jersey City Emergency Services Unit with negotiations also responded.
+A Jersey City Emergency Services Unit with negotiators also responded.
 With the place surrounded, Cox had no choice but to surrender.
 He’s remained held at the Essex County Jail ever since.